Yann Sommer: Inter Milan

 On 7 August 2023, Sommer joined Italian club Inter Milan, signing a contract until 2026.
 He was sold to Inter for 6.75 million Euros.
 Sommer won his first Derby della Madonnina against AC Milan, as Inter thrashed their rivals 5–1 on 16 September 2023.

 In January 2024, Sommer won his first silverware with Inter, the 2023 Supercoppa Italiana, keeping clean sheets in both the semi-final against Lazio and the final against Napoli.
 He ended the season by winning the national championship in a third country as Inter won their 20th Scudetto.
 He was named as the goalkeeper in the Serie A Team of the Year, having kept 19 clean sheets in 34 Serie A matches.

 On 6 May 2025, Sommer was named Player of the Match in Inter's 4–3 UEFA Champions League semi-final second leg win over Barcelona after making seven crucial saves during the match.
+However, Inter were eventually defeated 5–0 by Paris Saint-Germain in the final, with Sommer describing it as "a bitter evening" and acknowledging that PSG were deserved winners.
+He left the club after the 2025–26 season ended, having secured the domestic double.

+Club Brugge

+On 14 July 2026, Sommer joined Belgian side Club Brugge, signing a three-year contract.